soxueren/atsd/api/data/alerts/query.md

 ### Fields

-An array of query objects containing the following filtering fields:
+An array of query objects containing the following fields:

 #### Alert Filter Fields